AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-6/composite-descriptions.md

 ## Solution

 Create data about your description pages and include foaf:topic and foaf:primaryTopic properties to link the page to the resources that it describes.
-When rendering these pages obtain the data describing the page then bring in descriptions of each resource referenced with ``foaf:topic`` and ``foaf:primaryTopic`` to build the base dataset for the page.
+When rendering these pages obtain the data describing the page then bring in descriptions of each resource referenced with `foaf:topic` and `foaf:primaryTopic` to build the base dataset for the page.

+A good approach is to look for any controlled vocabularies, keywords, tags, or annotations and dimensions in a dataset and model them as resources.
+Even structured literal values like dates might be more usefully modeled as resources.

 ## Example(s)